tormi/WunderWay/working-at-wunderkraut/communicating/email-policy.md

 ### Digital signatures

 If a digital signature is required for a contract or written document, a secure signature program should be used.
-Wunderkraut utilise <a href=https://www.docusign.net/MEMBER/MemberLogin.aspx>DocuSign</a> to do this confidentially and securely.
+Wunderkraut utilise [DocuSign](https://www.docusign.net/MEMBER/MemberLogin.aspx) to do this confidentially and securely.

 Docusign maintains an archive of signed documents.